 If you want to get just a glimpse of Prague, you can visit it on a day trip.
 It’s mostly Prague’s Old Town that you’ll be able to cover, but that’s okay, since its charm is well worth the journey.

 You can walk from the bus/train station through Wenceslas Square and from there straight into the Old Town Square with its iconic Astronomical Clock.
 Stroll the little streets of the historical center towards Charles Bridge, another must see in Prague.
 The view will open onto the Prague Castle, the largest castle complex in the world.
 These are the top sights you cannot leave out in Prague, especially if it’s your first time in the city of a hundred (some say thousand) spires.
+Once you’ve seen the main sites, you’ll still have time to check out some of the best hidden gems in Prague.

 Whether you visit Prague in winter or summer, you’re sure to fall in love.
 Bring a toothbrush with you, in case you like it so much that you’ll want to stay overnight.